 Debbie is the author of one of the first and most definitive books about business blogging, The Corporate Blogging Book (Penguin Portfolio).
 She has an honors degree in English from Harvard, a Masters in Journalism from the University of Wisconsin-Madison and earned an MBA from Georgetown University.

-She and her husband, Sam Harrington, write a blog together chronicling their continuing Gap Year After Sixty.
-They have six grandchildren and divide their time between Stonington, ME and Brooklyn, NY.
+She and her husband, Sam Harrington, write a blog together chronicling their continuing Gap Year(s) After Sixty.
+They have six grandchildren and divide their time between Stonington, ME and New Haven, CT.